 Schools and districts with a growing Latino demographic have found great success in engaging students, parents and local communities by implementing standards-based, traditional mariachi programs.
 Mariachi programs can be implemented in a very short span of time and subsequently involve many more students in a school’s comprehensive music program.
-Famed Grammy-nominated recording artist José Hernández, director of the world-renowned Mariachi Sol de Mexico, and Marcia Neel, former supervisor of the nation’s largest mariachi education program in the Clark County School District in Las Vegas, NV, team up for this exciting, hands-on workshop that demonstrates how easily music programs can be expanded through this rich musical tradition.
+Famed Grammy-nominated recording artist José Hernández, director of the world-renowned Mariachi Sol de Mexico, Marcia Neel, former supervisor of the nation’s largest mariachi education program in the Clark County School District in Las Vegas, NV, and Erik Ramirez, award-winning mariachi instructor in the Clark County School District, team up for this exciting, hands-on workshop that demonstrates how easily music programs can be expanded through this rich musical tradition.

 Sample materials will be provided for presenting concepts to district administrators, principals, parents and fellow educators.
 Resources include curriculum documents; beginner-level musical arrangements for the various mariachi song forms; recordings; historical material; and information on procuring instruments, uniforms and clinicians.
-Students are encouraged to bring a vihuela Mexicana, guitarrón, and/or guitar to class if possible.
+Students are requested to bring their own primary instrument as well as a guitar, vihuela, and/or guitarrón, if available.

 Instructors: Marcia Neel, José Hernández & Erik Ramierez